Timeline of the July Uprising: 29 July

 Protesters resumed large-scale demonstrations across various regions of the country after the government ignored an ultimatum to release their leaders.
 Police arrested 2,822 students in Dhaka.

 University professors across Bangladesh, under the "Anti-Repression Teachers Rally" banner, have called for an end to student harassment and mass arrests.
 They demanded the release of detained students and expressed solidarity with ongoing student protests.
-The rally, held at Dhaka University's Aparajeyo Bangla on 29 July 2024, began with a moment of silence for students killed in the recent quota reform movement, which the teachers labeled the "July massacre."
+The rally, held at Dhaka University's Aparajeyo Bangla on 29 July 2024, began with a moment of silence for students killed in the recent quota reform movement, which the teachers labeled the "July massacre".

 30 July

 A cabinet meeting chaired by Prime Minister Sheikh Hasina on 29 July declared that nationwide mourning will be observed on 30 July to honor those killed during the quota reform movement.
 While Awami League leaders posted black profile pictures on Facebook, many users in Bangladesh chose red, rejecting the official mourning as a farce and declaring they will mourn only when justice is served for the dead students.

-At a press conference held at the Dhaka Reporters Unity, several prominent citizens, including Iftekharuzzaman, executive director of Transparency International Bangladesh; Syeda Rizwana Hasan, Chief Executive of the Bangladesh Environmental Lawyers Association (BELA); and Asif Nazrul, Professor of Law at University of Dhaka, issued a 24-hour ultimatum for the unconditional release of the six coordinators of the Anti-discrimination Students Movement who was in Detective Branch (DB) custody.
+At a press conference held at the Dhaka Reporters Unity, several prominent citizens, including Iftekharuzzaman, executive director of Transparency International Bangladesh; Rizwana Hasan, Chief Executive of the Bangladesh Environmental Lawyers Association (BELA); and Asif Nazrul, Professor of Law at University of Dhaka, issued a 24-hour ultimatum for the unconditional release of the six coordinators of the Students Against Discrimination who was in Detective Branch (DB) custody.